 Hon.
-Edward Pakenham – 2nd Lord longford
+Edward Michael Pakenham – 2nd Lord Longford

 1743-92.
-He was born on 1 April 1743 in County Westmeath, Ireland, the eldest of four sons and four daughters of Thomas Pakenham, the 1st Lord Longford who was an Irish peer of modest means.
+He was born on 1 April 1743 in County Westmeath, Ireland, the eldest of four sons and four daughters of Thomas Pakenham, the 1st Lord Longford, an Irish peer and politician of modest means.
 His mother was Elizabeth Cuffe, and he was the elder brother by some fourteen years of Admiral Hon.
 Sir Thomas Pakenham.
 In 1806, fourteen years after his death, his daughter Catherine married Major-General Sir Arthur Wellesley, the future Duke of Wellington.

 Having been educated at Kilkenny College from 1753, Pakenham joined the Navy six years later, and he was commissioned lieutenant on 12 August 1761 after seeing service in the Seven Years War.